 and checking the line in the response that looks like the following:

 "debug.opendns.com.
 0 IN TXT "fw: source x.x.x.x:xxxx"

-If the IP Address listed matches the IP Address of the machine the query was made from then the load balancer is passing the original source address.
-If the IP Address is showing as the load balancer address then it is not passing the original client's source IP and the VA will not report appropriately in the Umbrella dashboard.
+If the IP Address listed matches the IP Address of the machine the query was made from, then the load balancer is passing the original source address.
+If the IP Address is showing as the load balancer address, then the load balancer is not passing the original client's source IP and the VA will not report appropriately in the Umbrella dashboard.